Chainfire/simple-signer/README.md

 ## Requirements

-This requires recent a OpenSSL and Python 3.x.
+This requires a recent OpenSSL and Python 3.x.

+I only needed to pip install `cryptography`, `bcrypt` and `pysha3`.
+Note that if you skip `bcrypt` things will appear to work, until you require a password somewhere, which will then *silently* fail.

-I only needed to pip `cryptography` for the main code and `bcrypt` for password support after that.
-A `requirements.txt` is included based on a fresh a virtualenv I tested the tool with.
+A `requirements.txt` is included based on a fresh a virtualenv I tested the tool with:

 `pip install -r requirements`